code-with-amitk/Code-examples/DS_Questions/Questions/vectors_arrays/Find_Search_Count/Find/Unsorted/Jump_Game_2_ReachEndMinNumberOfJumps.md

         for (int i = 0; i < nums.size() - 1; i++) {

+            // if ladder present at presentIndex=i is greater than largest
+            // pick up larger ladder
             largestLadder = max(largestLadder, i + nums[i]);

+            // When we reached end of our present ladder
-            if (i == ends) {
+            // Climb the largest element found so far and increment jumps by 1 if (i == ends) {
                 jumps++;
                 ends = largestLadder;